Ros’ Story

 I did have a roof over my head for a while.
 One time I stayed at the back of a shop, but I was inside the shop, not outside.
 And then, I used to hitch every weekend up to Hervey Bay to see my mother who was in aged care up there.
 She’d been shifted from Beaudesert so I would sleep out up there on the TAFE college veranda, in a park or even in the facility grounds.

-It was very isolating.
 I have two sisters, but I didn’t see them.
 So it wasn’t just my children I lost.
 It was my siblings as well.
 I guess further than that was the cousins.
 Then in 2015, mum died and that made a big impact on my life.
 One more connection gone, and a feeling of loss to deal with.
 This was when I realised that I needed to find a connection with other people, other people that were by themselves.

 After this I realised I needed to find places in Brisbane where I felt safe at night.
 In Brisbane, there are people around, so you’re always a bit alert at night.
 I used to stay close to Musgrave Park in a spot that was probably only about six foot from the footpath.
 People would walk past all the time but I could hear people coming because of their steps on the bitumen or the talking, I just had to not move.
 Wherever you are, you hear different noises, so you’re sort of alert.
 You don’t know always what the noises are.

 I never slept with other people and I would walk further than most people to find a place where I could stay.
 There’s been some interesting situations where I have stayed.
 I seem to keep moving further and further from the city because more and more people seem to be sleeping out in the city.
-It’s interesting because when you’re walking around you think, “Oh,that’d be an all right place to sleep.”
+It’s interesting because when you’re walking around you think, “Oh, that’d be an all right place to sleep.”

 A lot of places I stayed would obviously had been used by others, because at different times I’d found syringes there.
 I used to go past where I slept before I went in to make sure there was no one else there.
 One night, there was a couple of people sitting on the steps and I thought, “Oh, what am I going to do here?
 I thought about it.
 I thought, no, this is my camp.
 So I went in and I said, “Okay, you guys.
 Out of here.
 This is my camp.”
 And they just left.